holos-run/holos/docs/provisioner/readme.md

 1. Provisioner Cluster to provide secrets to workload clusters.
 2. IAM service account `eso-creds-refresher` to identify the credential refresher job.
-3. Workload identity pool to authenticate the `eso-creds-refresher` Kubernetes service account in an external cluster.
+3. Workload identity pool to authenticate the `system:serviceaccount:holos-system:eso-creds-refresher` Kubernetes service account in all clusters that share the workload identity pool.
-4. IAM policy to allow `eso-creds-refresher` to authenticate to the Provisioner Cluster.
+4. IAM policy to allow the `eso-creds-refresher` IAM service account to authenticate to the Provisioner Cluster.
-5. RoleBinding to allow `eso-creds-refresher` to create kubernetes service account tokens representing the credentials for use by SecretStore resources in workload clusters.
+5. RoleBinding to allow the `eso-creds-refresher` IAM service account to create kubernetes service account tokens representing the credentials for use by SecretStore resources in workload clusters.

+> [!NOTE]
+> Any cluster in the workload identity pool can impersonate the eso-creds-refresher IAM service account.

 ## Cluster Setup